How can you tell if you are co-dependent?

 ● You may not accept compliments or favors well.
 Rejecting gifts, only to exclaim later that you could have used that.

-● Saying “I’m sorry” may rarely be heard from you, except when it obviously necessary, and then it can come out more like, “I’m sorry you feel that way.”
-Situations in which the most passing “sorry” would suffice may make you uncomfortable, but some codependents say “I’m sorry” all the time just to keep the peace because they hate conflict.
+● Saying “I’m sorry” may rarely be heard from you, except when it is obviously necessary, and then it can come out more like, “I’m sorry you feel that way.”
+Situations where the most passing “sorry” would suffice may make you uncomfortable, but some co-dependents say “I’m sorry” all the time just to keep the peace because they hate conflict.

 REALIZE THAT NOW IS ALL YOU WILL EVER HAVE

-You may live for the future, or think about the past, constantly.
-Observe how often you may think that life, for you, will be better “when…” or “If only…”, but you may have difficulty actually carrying out a constructive plan for the future.
-The concepts, “Be here now” or “Live in the moment” may be pretty much a foreign concept to you.
+You may constantly live for the future or think about the past.
+Observe how often you may think that life will be better “when…” or “If only…”, but you may have difficulty carrying out a constructive plan for the future.
+“Be here now” or “Live in the moment” may be a foreign concept to you.